Tim Kevan

 Tim Kevan is an English writer, blogger and barrister, responsible for the Baby Barista series of books published by Bloomsbury, and the Baby Barista blog, which for a time was hosted by The Guardian newspaper.
-Tim is also the co-founder of Law Brief Publishing and the blog “The Barrister Blog” which has gained popularity among practicing lawyers.
+Tim is also the co-founder of Law Brief Publishing and The Barrister Blog, which has gained popularity among practicing lawyers.

 Biography

 Tim Kevan was raised in Minehead, Somerset.
 Educated at Sedbergh School and then at Magdalene College, Cambridge, where he was the Chairman of the Cambridge University Conservative Association (CUCA), he practised as a barrister in London for about ten years, during which time he wrote or co-wrote ten law books.
 He makes regular appearances on television and radio broadcasts, and lives in Braunton in North Devon.

 Kevan is responsible for the Baby Barista blog which, begun anonymously in 2007, was originally hosted by The Times.
 Kevan left The Times after a paywall was erected in May 2010 and the blog was subsequently hosted by The Guardian.
 He has also published series of books based on the Baby Barista character.